 Star Detection Group

-· Reduce Noise – when enabled applies a Gaussian blur to help SharpCap to ignore low level noise and hot pixels.
+· Noise Reduction – when enabled applies a Gaussian blur to help SharpCap to ignore low level noise and hot pixels.
 Increasing this may help detect stars correctly in noisy images.

 Detected Stars – checking this will put boxes around